 Vice President Candidates:

-Colin Hale a junior in finance with a minor in real estate development is a current senator in the SGA serving as the Budget and Finance Committee Chair.
-He is planning to make communication between SGA, Auburn University and Auburn students easier to understand and have increased relevance.
+Colin Hale, a junior in finance with a minor in real estate development, is a current senator in SGA, serving as the Budget and Finance Committee Chair.
+Hale is planning to make communication between SGA, Auburn University and Auburn students easier to understand and have increased relevance.
 Furthermore, Hale intends to make sure student activity fees are spent on things that benefit students through equitable allocation.
 He asks students to go “All In with Colin” to make Auburn more transparent, accessible and impactful.

 President Candidates:

 As a student firefighter for the City of Auburn and SGA lobby board member, Landen Childress is encouraging students to “Lead with Landen.”
-The junior finance major is using his faith as a basis to promote, serve, unify, and lead if he were to be elected president.
-Some unique initiatives specific to his platform is an expanded Hey Day, revamped Tiger Transit app and increased freshman engagement plan
+The junior finance major is using his faith as a basis to promote, serve, unify and lead if he were to be elected president.
+Some initiatives specific to his platform is an expanded Hey Day, revamped Tiger Transit app and increased freshman engagement plan.

-Later today, the SGA will host its 2026 spring elections major candidate debate in the Student Activities Center from 5 p.m. until 6:30 p.m.
-During this time the SGA president, vice president, treasurer, and Miss Auburn candidates will all have the opportunity to debate, respond to questions and discuss their campaign platforms.
+Later today, the SGA will host its 2026 spring elections major candidate debate in the Student Activities Center from 5 to 6:30 p.m.
+During this time, the SGA president, vice president, treasurer and Miss Auburn candidates will all have the opportunity to debate, respond to questions and discuss their campaign platforms.

 Eagle Eye TV will be livestreaming the debate which can be found on their YouTube channel during and after the event.